nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 2.15 Saving the Data

-[EduTuTu](#edututu) data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+[EduTuTu](#edututu) data is saved in the hard disk automatically after the execution of any command that modifies the data.
+There is no need for manual saving.

 [Back to Table of Contents](#table-of-contents)